Shruthaja/Advanced-Topics-software-engineering-6324-001/README.md

 BridgeGovernanceParameters.getNewFraudChallengeDefeatTimeout(BridgeGovernanceParameters.FraudData) (contracts/bridge/BridgeGovernanceParameters.sol#1596-1602) is never used and should be removed
 BridgeGovernanceParameters.getNewFraudChallengeDepositAmount(BridgeGovernanceParameters.FraudData) (contracts/bridge/BridgeGovernanceParameters.sol#1549-1555) is never used and should be removed
 BridgeGovernanceParameters.getNewFraudNotifierRewardMultiplier(BridgeGovernanceParameters.FraudData) (contracts/bridge/BridgeGovernanceParameters.sol#1688-1694) is never used and should be removed
-BridgeGovernanceParameters.getNewFraudSlashingAmount(BridgeGovernanceParameters.FraudData) (contracts/bridge/BridgeGovernanceParameters.sol#1640-1646) is never used and should be removed.........
+BridgeGovernanceParameters.getNewFraudSlashingAmount(BridgeGovernanceParameters.FraudData) (contracts/bridge/BridgeGovernanceParameters.sol#1640-1646) is never used and should be removed

-Of this, on examining for example the first line itself we can see that the function "beginRedemptionTimeoutNotifierRewardMultiplierUpdate" is actually being used in line 649 of "tbtc-v2/solidity/contracts/bridge/BridgeGovernance.sol"
+For example, upon examining the first line, we see that the function beginRedemptionTimeoutNotifierRewardMultiplierUpdate is actually being used in line 649 of tbtc-v2/solidity/contracts/bridge/BridgeGovernance.sol.

-True positive :
+True Positives
+solidity
+Copy code
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.9;